kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 this, we ran a series of kinematic studies.

 In this article, we discuss the wheel plane control of the Acura RSX rear suspension.
-Metrics such as half track, camber and toe variation in bump are examined.
+Metrics such as half track, camber and toe variation are examined.

 ## Suspension Design